fdromero32/Fake-Ecommerce-Site-using-React/z_challenge.md

 1. Add the `cartItems` state to context.
 (Array)
 2. Add function to add an image to the cart.
 (Takes the full image object as parameter)
 3. Make it so clicking the plus icon on the image adds the item to the cart.
 (Console.log the cart items array to see that it's working)

+# Challenge #11

+Make it so clicking the trash icon on the Cart page removes that item from the cart.
+    FUCKED IT UP bc I forgot to add an anonymous function to call the remoteItemFromCart method.
+Once added, it worked fine.
+Concepts are ok.